Syllabus for Quantum Mechanics

 - bounding the ground state energy

-- Hydrogen molecule ion
+- ionized hydrogen molecule

 - Time-dependent Perturbation Theory